gonmf/arzolas-knights-solver/README.md

 - list from left to right, top to bottom, of the board (free, blocked or goal color)
 - list from left to right, top to bottom, of the board pieces (knights)

+The position codes are: free ".", blocked "x", goal positions "r" or "b" for red and blue, and pieces are "r", "b" or "y" for yellow.

 ## Solution format

 The solution is given for a board using chess coordinates, for instance for 4x5: